 Renovating, extending or rebuilding – or those three in some combination – are your primary options when you purchase a plot with an existing building.
 Each has its own merits and drawbacks based on your budget, the condition of the existing house, your long-term goals and local regulations.

 Renovating: Renovating involves refurbishing and improving the existing house while retaining its basic structure.
 It is an attractive option if the house has good bones, historical value or sentimental significance.
-Renovations typically focus on updating the interior, such as replacing fixtures, decorating and upgrading the infrastructure while keeping the original layout intact.
+Not to be confused with a Retrofit, renovations typically focus on updating the interior, such as replacing fixtures, decorating and upgrading the infrastructure while keeping the original layout intact.
 Renovating can be cost-effective, especially if the required changes are minor and the house is in good condition.
 However, extensive renovations can quickly become expensive and time-consuming, particularly if unexpected issues arise during the process.

 Extending: Extending involves expanding the existing house by adding new rooms or increasing its footprint.
 This option is suitable if you need more space or desire a different layout while still retaining the core structure.
 Extensions can be built upwards (adding another floor), outwards (extending the ground floor) or even below ground (basements).
 Extending offers flexibility in terms of design and allows you to customise your home according to your needs.
 However, it is important to consider the local planning regulations, as there might be restrictions on the size and style of extensions.
 Additionally, the cost of extending can vary significantly depending on factors such as the size of the extension, materials used, and complexity of the construction.